LVYUERLVR/OutboundEval-Xbench/README.md

 <div align="center"><small><sup>*</sup>Equal Contribution.</small></div>

-# OutboundEval

-![llm_12](./imgs/main.png)

 ## 🤖 Introduction
 Welcome to the GitHub repository for our paper titled "OutboundEval: A Dual-Dimensional Benchmark for Expert-Level Intelligent Outbound Evaluation of Xbench's Professional-Aligned Series".
 In this work, we propose **OutboundEval**, a comprehensive benchmark for evaluating large language models (LLMs) in expert-level intelligent outbound calling scenarios.
 Unlike existing methods that suffer from three key limitations—insufficient dataset diversity and category coverage, unrealistic user simulation, and inaccurate evaluation metrics—OutboundEval addresses these issues through a structured framework.
 First, we design a benchmark spanning six major business domains and 30 representative sub-scenarios, each with scenario-specific process decomposition, weighted scoring, and domain-adaptive metrics.
 Second, we develop a large-model-driven **User Simulator** that generates diverse, persona-rich virtual users with realistic behaviors, emotional variability, and communication styles, providing a controlled yet authentic testing environment.
 Third, we introduce a dynamic evaluation method that adapts to task variations, integrating automated and human-in-the-loop assessment to measure task execution accuracy, professional knowledge application, adaptability, and user experience quality.
 Experiments on 12 state-of-the-art LLMs reveal distinct trade-offs between expert-level task completion and interaction fluency, offering practical insights for building reliable, human-like outbound AI systems.
 OutboundEval establishes a practical, extensible, and domain-oriented standard for benchmarking LLMs in professional applications.

+![llm_12](./imgs/main.png)

 ![llm_12](./imgs/llm_12.jpg)